navidshad/bills-to-notion-database/.dev_doc/comprehensive_prd.md

 - Provides the user with the Spreadsheet ID to configure
 - Guides user through basic setup process

-#### US9: Session Management
+#### US9: Clean Session Management
-**As a user**, I want to reference and modify specific bills using their message ID, **so that** I can edit transactions later without losing context.
+**As a user**, I want to reference and modify specific bills using clean numeric IDs, **so that** I can edit transactions later with a professional, uncluttered chat experience.

 **Acceptance Criteria:**
-- Each processed bill shows a unique message ID and "Copy ID" button
+- Each processed bill shows a unique numeric ID (#100, #101, etc.) and "Copy ID" button
-- User can provide bill ID to edit: "Edit bill msg_12345"
+- User can provide bill ID to edit: "Edit bill 100" or "100 new_amount"
-- Unconfirmed bills are stored in TempBills sheet temporarily
+- Unconfirmed bills are stored in TempBills sheet temporarily with numeric IDs
 - Bills are removed from TempBills when submitted or cancelled
+- All guide messages and user input are automatically cleaned up
+- Chat history shows only final transaction results
-- User can list pending bills: "Show pending bills"
+- User can list pending bills: "/pending" shows clean list with numeric IDs

 #### US10: Recurring Transaction Detection
 **As a user**, I want the system to detect recurring transactions, **so that** I can automate regular expense logging.